 Categories: Things To DoWalking

 May is here, and you know what that means - it's National Walking Month!
 And where better to celebrate than in the stunning landscapes of Mid & East Antrim?
-Not only are there a host of free walking events in the Borough this May, National Walking Month is the perfect opportunity to journey through picturesque towns and breathtaking scenery and to explore the best places to walk in Ballymena, Carrickfergus, Larne, Carnlough, Ballygally, Whitehead, Glenarm, Islandmagee, and Broughshane.
+National Walking Month is the perfect opportunity to journey through picturesque towns and breathtaking scenery and to explore the best places to walk in Ballymena, Carrickfergus, Larne, Carnlough, Ballygally, Whitehead, Glenarm, Islandmagee, and Broughshane.
 Lace up those boots, grab your camera, and let's hit the trails!

 Ballymena: